 The two-lane street from the bridge to the border post is lit, and the modern Sanvee - Condji bus station is a huge upgrade from its former self.
 In addition, the new parking lot at the border post can accommodate up to 200 cargo trucks at the same time.

 The ongoing rehabilitation of the Lomé - Aného highway will undoubtedly lead to a seamless flow of traffic to and from the capital.
 The highway spans the distance of about 50 kilometers, connecting Ghana and Benin through Togo’s Maritime Region.
 Built along a stunning coastline, this route is quite scenic.
-Sights of splashy waves, sandy beaches and palm trees made my road trip to Aného as enchanting as the destination itself.
+Sights of splashy waves, sandy beaches, and coconut trees made my road trip to Aného as enchanting as the destination itself.

-Before I left Aného, I strolled around Amadoté, Yésuvito and Zongo neighborhoods.
+Before I left Aného, I strolled around Amadoté, Yésuvito, and Zongo neighborhoods.
 It was a hot afternoon.
 Luckily, the breeze from the ocean was invigorating.
 I also took a closer look at the bridge some refer to as the gateway to Aného.
 It is under this bridge where Lake Togo drains into the Atlantic Ocean.